dimgrav/Bombshell/README.md

 ### Script list

-*	dispindex:	a simple script to display directory contents
+*	dispindex:	a simple script to display grouped totals of directory contents

 ## Running scripts from any location via terminal